-Inhibitory activity of whey beverage supplemented with farro enzyme on adhesion and invasion of S. Typhimurium in HT-29 cells significantly suppressed the invasion of S. Typhimurium into HT-29 cells in a dose-dependent manner with respect to farro enzyme supplementation.
+Inhibitory activity of whey beverage supplemented with farro enzyme on adhesion and invasion of Salmonella Typhimurium in HT-29 cells

-Figure 4A shows that the adhesion of S. Typhimurium to HT-29 cells was significantly inhibited by WF1 and WF10 compared to that of WF0 (74% inhibition), with reductions of 44% and 32%, respectively.
-Similarly, Figure 4B shows that the invasion of S. Typhimurium into HT-29 cells was not significantly reduced by WF0.
-However, WF1 and WF10 (47% and 17%, respectively)
+Fig. 4A shows that the adhesion of S. Typhimurium to HT-29 cells was significantly inhibited by WF1 and WF10 compared to that of WF0 (74% inhibition), with reductions of 44% and 32%, respectively.
+Similarly, Fig. 4B shows that the invasion of S. Typhimurium into HT-29 cells was not significantly reduced by WF0.
+However, WF1 and WF10 (47% and 17%, respectively) significantly suppressed the invasion of S. Typhimurium into HT-29 cells in a concentration-dependent manner with respect to farro enzyme supplementation.

-Whey beverage supplemented with farro enzyme downregulates genes responsible for S. Typhimurium biofilm formation
+Whey beverage supplemented with farro enzyme downregulates genes responsible for Salmonella Typhimurium biofilm formation

 To investigate the gene regulation involved in S. Typhimurium biofilm formation in the presence or absence of WF0, WF1, and WF10, the transcriptional profiles of filC, lsrD, adrA, sdiA, luxS, and csgD were analyzed.
-The expression levels of genes associated with adhesion and biofilm formation, such as filC and csgD, were significantly reduced by > 80% in S. Typhimurium treated with WF0, WF1, and WF10, compared to that of the untreated control (Fig. 5).
+The expression levels of genes associated with adhesion and biofilm formation, such as filC and csgD, were significantly reduced by >80% in S. Typhimurium treated with WF0, WF1, and WF10, compared to that of the untreated control (Fig. 5).
 Additionally, gene expression levels associated with QS and regulation, such as lsrD and luxS, as well as those associated with virulence and motility, including adrA and sdiA, were significantly decreased.
 The reduction in gene expression by at least 80% is considered to correlate with the reduction in the viability of planktonic S. Typhimurium following treatment with WF0, WF1, and WF10.
-A significant reduction of filC, lsrD, adrA, sdiA, and luxS in a supplemented farro enzyme dose-dependent manner was observed (p < 0.05).
-Although not statistically significant, a dose-dependent decrease in csgD gene expression was observed with farro enzyme supplementation (p > 0.05).
+A significant reduction of filC, lsrD, adrA, sdiA, and luxS in a supplemented farro enzyme concentration-dependent manner was observed (p<0.05).
+Although not statistically significant, a concentration-dependent decrease in csgD